-6Applied Network Research Laboratory, Department of Computer Engineering, Faculty of Engineering, Kasetsart University, Bangkok 10900, Thailand Corresponding author: Chakchai So-In (chakso@kku.ac.th)
+Corresponding author: Chakchai So-In (chakso@kku.ac.th)

-This work was supported in part by Enthuse Company Ltd., under Grant Ent-KKU-2560-01, Khon Kaen University Grant; Kasetsart University Grant; and Thailand Research Fund (TRF) under International Research Network Program (IRN61W0006).
+This work was supported in part by the Enthuse Company Ltd. under Grant Ent-KKU-2560-01, in part by the Khon Kaen University Grant, in part by the Kasetsart University Grant, and in part by the Thailand Research Fund (TRF) through the International Research Network Program under Grant IRN61W0006.

-ABSTRACT The explosive rise of intelligent devices with ubiquitous connectivity have dramatically increased Internet of Things (IoT) traffic in cloud environment and created potential attack surfaces for cyber-attacks.
+ABSTRACT The explosive rise of intelligent devices with ubiquitous connectivity have dramatically increased Internet of Things (IoT) traffic in the cloud environment and created potential attack surfaces for cyber-attacks.
 Traditional security approaches are insufficient and inefficient to address security threats in cloud-based IoT networks.
-In this vein, Software Defined Networking (SDN), Network Function Virtualization (NFV) and Machine Learning techniques introduce numerous advantages that can effectively resolve cybersecurity matters for cloud-based IoT systems.
-In this paper, we propose a collaborative and intelligent network-based intrusion detection system (NIDS) architecture, namely SeArch, for SDN-based cloud IoT networks.
+In this vein, software defined networking (SDN), network function virtualization (NFV), and machine learning techniques introduce numerous advantages that can effectively resolve cybersecurity matters for cloud-based IoT systems.
+In this paper, we propose a collaborative and intelligent network-based intrusion detection system (NIDS) architecture, namely SeArch for SDN-based cloud IoT networks.
 It composes a hierarchical layer of intelligent IDS nodes working in collaboration to detect anomalies and formulate policy into the SDN-based IoT gateway devices to stop malicious traffic as fast as possible.
 We first describe a new NIDS architecture with a comprehensive analysis in terms of the system resource and path selection optimizations.
-Next, the system process logic is extensively investigated through main consecutive procedures, including Initialization, Runtime Operation and Database Update.
-Afterwards, we conduct a detailed implementation of the proposed solution in an SDN-based environment and perform a variety of experiments.
+Next, the system process logic is extensively investigated through main consecutive procedures, including initialization, runtime operation, and database update.
+Afterward, we conduct a detailed implementation of the proposed solution in an SDN-based environment and perform a variety of experiments.
 Finally, evaluation results of the SeArch architecture yield outstanding performance in anomaly detection and mitigation as well as bottleneck problem handling in the SDN-based cloud IoT networks in comparison with existing solutions.